r0ry2/final_project-/README.md

 ## 🐳 Steps to Install Docker

 1. Download Docker Desktop
-We went to the official website and Download it
+Download Docker Desktop from Docker website.
 After downloading,we ran the installation file.
-2. Run Docker Desktop
-After installation, we opened the Docker Desktop application.
-If everything is fine, you'll see a running whale icon 🐳 .
-3. Verify that Docker is running
+2. Verify that Docker is running
 We opened Terminal and typed:
 docker --version
 If you see the Docker version : the installation was successful.
+3. Run Docker Desktop
+After installation, we opened the Docker Desktop application.
+If everything is fine, you'll see a running whale icon 🐳 .
 4. Test the first container
 We typed:

-## docker run hello-world
+docker run hello-world

 What happened:
 - Docker communicated with the Daemon.